PLANNING YOUR TRIP: 4 DAYS IN CAPE TOWN ITINERARY

 After a lunch break, it’s time to hit the road to the Kruger National Park.
 We opted for a lodge located in the southern part of the park, on the Crocodile River.Arriving in the late afternoon, you could already plan a guided night safari in the Kruger National Park.

-We dedicated the last four days of our ’10 day itinerary South Africa’ to the Kruger National Park, devoting all our available time to bush safaris.
-The Kruger National Park is an incredible park, where you enter the animal kingdom and have the opportunity to witness the spectacle of life in the bush.
-Needless to say, a South Africa travel itinerary cannot fail to include a visit to the Kruger National Park.
+The last 4 days of our 10-day itinerary in South Africa are dedicated to Kruger National Park, where you can use all your available time to go on bush safari.
+Kruger National Park is an incredible park, where you enter the animal kingdom and have the opportunity to witness the spectacle of life in the bush.
+Needless to say, an itinerary in South Africa cannot fail to include a visit to Kruger National Park.

-Having four days at our disposal, we decided to focus on the southern part of the park, where the likelihood of spotting the big five is greater as there is a higher concentration of animals.
+Having four days to spare, we recommend that you focus on the southern part of the park, where the likelihood of spotting the big five is greater as there is a higher concentration of animals.

-We did both guided safaris and explored the park by self-drive.
-For example, on the first day of our stay in the Kruger we went on a full-day private guided safari, to familiarise ourselves with the park and to understand the distances to be covered from camp to camp and the time required for travel.
-The next day we planned a guided safari with the Kruger rangers at dawn, when the gates are still closed to other visitors, and once that was over we went on a self-drive safari.
-On the third day we decided to go on another self-drive through the park and then experience the guided safari at sunset.
+You can either take guided safaris or explore the park by self-drive.
+For example, on the first day of our stay in the Kruger, we went on a full-day private guided safari to familiarize ourselves with the park and to get a sense of the distances to be traveled from camp to camp and the time required for travel.
+The next day we scheduled a guided safari with the Kruger rangers at dawn, when the gates are still closed to other visitors, and once that was over we jumped into a self-drive safari.
+On the third day we decided to go through the park again on self drive and then experience the guided safari at sunset.

-On the last day we had a final sunrise safari to say goodbye to the Kruger National Park and set off in the direction of Johannesburgh to resume our international flight to come back home.
+On the last day you could say goodbye to Kruger National Park with one last sunrise safari, then leave in the direction of Johannesburgh to catch an international flight to Italy.

 Elephant in Kruger National Park